sympy/sympy/doc/src/tutorial/simplification.rst

 Special Functions
 =================

-SymPy implements dozens of special functions, whose use ranges from combinatorics to mathematical physics.
+SymPy implements dozens of special functions, ranging from functions in combinatorics to mathematical physics.

-An extensive list of the special functions included with SymPy and their documentation is at the :ref:`functions` page.
+An extensive list of the special functions included with SymPy and their documentation is at the :ref:`Functions Module <functions-contents>` page.

 For the purposes of this tutorial, let's introduce a few special functions in SymPy.